chaitan28/k8s_directory/COMPLETE_K8S.md

 3. **container runtime** <br>
    The softwate which responsible  for running container<br>
 4. **Pods:**  <br>
-A pod is a very small unit that contains a container or multiple containers where the application is deployed.
+Acts as Shell for the container or multiple containers where the application is deployed.
 It’s good to have one container under each pod. <br>

    **ALL THE COMPONENTS ARE WORKING AS PODS BY ITSELF.
 BUT KUBELET IS DEPLOYED AS DEMON SERVICE**